 From Left to Right: Professor Katherine Franke, Professor Sahar Aziz, Kira Shepherd, Professor Suzanne Kim, Elizabeth Reiner Platt, Professor Melissa Murray, Elizabeth Boylan

-Katherine Franke, Sulzbacher Professor of Law, Director of the Center for Gender & Sexuality Law, Faculty Director, Public Rights/Private Conscience Project, is a well-known scholar of feminism, sexuality and race.
+Katherine Franke, Sulzbacher Professor of Law, Gender and Sexuality Studies, Director of the Center for Gender & Sexuality Law, Faculty Director, Public Rights/Private Conscience Project, is a well-known scholar of feminism, sexuality and race.
 She has just completed a book entitled "Emancipation Proclamation."
 In addition to her Gender Justice course, she co-directs the Feminist Theory Workshop and teaches Civil Rights Law and Critical Legal Thought.

 Suzanne Goldberg, Herbert and Doris Wechsler Professor of Law, Director of the Center for Gender & Sexuality Law, and Director of the Sexuality and Gender Law Clinic, is an expert in sexuality and gender law.
 Before joining the Columbia law faculty she ran the Women’s Rights Clinic at Rutgers Law School and served as a senior staff attorney at Lambda Legal Defense.
 Professor Goldberg was co-counsel in Lawrence v.
 Texas and Romer v.
 Evans and co-authored Strangers to the Law: Gay People on Trial.